Position

 Responsibilities:

-• Supervise and manage the front office staff, including scheduling, training, and performance evaluations.
+• Supervise and manage front office staff, including scheduling, training, and performance evaluations.

-• Ensure a high level of customer service by addressing guest inquiries and resolving any issues promptly.
+• Ensure a high level of customer service by addressing guest inquiries, complaints, and special requests promptly and effectively.

-• Oversee the check-in and check-out processes, ensuring accuracy and efficiency.
+• Oversee the front desk operations, including check-in and check-out processes, and ensure all guest information is accurately recorded.

 Qualifications